sovrin-foundation/ssi-protocol/pkg/JWM-Format.md

 *tag*
 This is the Authentication tag.
 It _SHOULD_ be a HMAC and likely will be Poly1305 to adhere to using the NaCl library.

+*recipient*
+A list of corresponding people that can decrypt the message and the key's they should be using in order to perform decryption of the message.
+This is _SHOULD_ be used to support efficient encryption of a message to multiple parties.

 ## Header JSON Fields
 *alg*

-For a SecretBox (AuthCrypt) message the alg, would be _DID_ which tells a person to reference the DID-Doc which _MUST_ be resolved (e.g. from the ledger, universal resolver, or local storage) to get the public key of the sender of the message.

-For a SealedBox (AnonCrypt) message the alg, would be _ECDH-ES_ which tells the person to reference the *eku* field.

-*jwk*

-This field is used to specify which public key was used by the sender to encrypt the message.
-It _MUST_ be used when the DID_Doc of the receiver contains multiple messages to identify which public key was used by the sender to encrypt the message.
-It also _MUST_ be used when an ephemeral key is used to send the message, such as in SealedBox (AnonCrypt).
-The format of this _SHOULD_ be the public key base58 encoded.
+This _SHOULD_ include the value *nacl_box* indicating that the nacl's implementation of crypto_box was used to encrypt the symmetrical key contained in the encrypted_key field.

 *enc*